Maxwasthere/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 ---

 ### 3. Real-World Examples
 Kepler’s Third Law is widely used to analyze real-world celestial motions.
-Here are some significant examples
+Here are some examples :

 #### **3.1 Earth’s Orbit Around the Sun**
 - The Earth takes **one year (365.25 days)** to orbit the Sun.